mkaranasou/notes/data_science_notes.md

     - If a person likes A, B and another person likes B, C then they have similar interests and what the first person likes can be something the second person likes also.
     This is based on past behavior - not on context, so no additional information.

+    ##### E.g. Neighborhood Method:
+    We have a history of past ratings, we need to predict user A's ratings for movie T.
+    - Find useres that have the same taste as user A.
+    - Average their ratings of T.

     ##### Types:
     - User to User:
         Find similar users and suggest products that one of the users in the similar groups has chosen in the past.